 I’ve heard from a bunch of people that Madison, Wisconsin is a lot of fun, so after visiting the House on the Rock, I made a point to spare a few hours to head over to the state capital.

 I stayed just long enough to get a taste of the city and ended up finding some fun things to do in Wisconsin.
-These five spots were my introduction to Madison – and hopefully a return visit will be coming very soon.
+These six spots were my introduction to Madison – and hopefully a return visit will be coming very soon.

 Things to do in Madison: The University of Wisconsin Campus

 In searching for quirky attractions around Wisconsin’s campus, I discovered Camp Randall, a training site for Union soldiers during the Civil War.
 The small wooden building that remains was used to hold Confederate prisoners of war.

 This area today is where the football stadium sits.
 The university campus is huge and you can spend a lot of time just walking around the area.